pavdhillon/take-home-test/README.md

 This file, `main.py`, is designed to process files uploaded to a Google Cloud Storage (GCS) bucket.
 It detects the schema of the uploaded JSON file, dynamically determines the appropriate BigQuery table, inserts the data into the table, and publishes a notification to a Google Cloud Pub/Sub topic upon successful completion.

 ## Description
 The script is triggered by changes to a GCS bucket.
-It processes the uploaded JSON file, detects its schema, and dynamically determines the BigQuery table ID.
-The data is then inserted into the table.
-Upon successful data insertion, a notification is published to a specified Pub/Sub topic.
-The script handles both standard JSON and line-delimited JSON formats.
+It processes the uploaded JSON file, detects its schema, and inserts the data into a BigQuery table.
+The table is dynamically determined based on the schema of the data.
+After successful data insertion, a notification is sent to a Pub/Sub topic to indicate job completion.
+The script handles both standard JSON and line-delimited JSON formats and supports nested and repeated records in the JSON data.

 ## Structure
-The file is structured to include functions for processing the GCS file, detecting the schema, managing BigQuery tables, inserting data, and notifying job completion via Pub/Sub.
+The file is structured into several functions, each responsible for a specific task in the data processing pipeline.
+The main function, `process_gcs_file`, orchestrates the entire process, calling other helper functions to transform data, detect schema, manage BigQuery tables, insert data, and send notifications.

 ## Dependencies
 - `google.cloud.bigquery`: For interacting with BigQuery.
 - `google.cloud.storage`: For accessing and downloading files from GCS.
-- `google.cloud.pubsub_v1`: For publishing messages to Pub/Sub topics.
+- `google.cloud.pubsub_v1`: For publishing messages to a Pub/Sub topic.
 - `json`: For parsing JSON data.

 ## Imports